Alt.* hierarchy: Origin

 The birth of the alt.* hierarchy is tied to a drastic transformation of the Usenet, the Great Renaming of 1987.
 The "backbone carriers", or the backbone cabal as they have been referred to by some users of the Usenet, were vital hubs in the distribution chain of most of the newsgroup postings.
 Their effort to change the way newsgroups are organized led to objections from some vocal Usenet users.

 In particular, the creation of the talk.* hierarchy for discussions of controversial or sensitive issues by the renaming did not go well.
 The alt.* hierarchy was suggested as an alternative to talk.* by Brian Reid.
 It would be a network without the backbones, thereby free from backbones' influences on creating or not creating a new newsgroup.
-The first newsgroup on alt hierarchy was his alt.gourmand.
+The first newsgroup on the alt.* hierarchy was his alt.gourmand.

 The prefix "alt" refers to the fact that it is a "hierarchy that is 'alternative' to the 'mainstream' (comp, misc, news, rec, soc, sci and talk) hierarchies".
 The "So You Want to Create an Alt Newsgroup" FAQ repeats a common joke that the name "alt" is an acronym for "Anarchists, Lunatics, and Terrorists".

 Alt has since become home for a wide variety of things that did not fit elsewhere.
 In particular, there are many alt.fan newsgroups, mostly devoted to discussions of the work and life of famous people: writers, musicians, actors and athletes have alt.fan groups.
 This sub-hierarchy has also been used for self-promotion by otherwise unknown people.
 During the notorious trial of Karla Homolka, alt.fan.karla-homolka was created to get around the Canadian news blackout on the case.